boazbk/tcs/lec_00_1_math_background.md

 ### Special sets

-There are several sets that we will use in this course time and again, and so find it useful to introduce notation for them.
+There are several sets that we will use in this course time and again, and so find it useful to introduce explicit notation for them.
 For starters we define

 $$